Electrostatics/electrostatics.github.io/docs/index.md

 ---

 This site aims to be a comprehensive guide to APBS and PDB2PQR.
-Before beginning, please make sure to support the APBS/PDB2PQR team by registering for an account.
+Before beginning, please make sure to support the APBS/PDB2PQR team by <a href="">registering</a> for an account.
 ## What are APBS and PDB2PQR?

 <!-- TODO:  Add links to APBS and PDBPQR -->